 - Health and wellness dance programs for seniors, focused specifically on improving quality of life and creating community.

-- Sharing Dance Canada 2017, a nation-wide, engagement program culminating in multigenerational community performances on Sharing Dance Day, celebrating Canada’s 150th.
+- NBS Sharing Dance Day 2018, a nation-wide, engagement program culminating in multigenerational community performances on Sharing Dance Day

 Increase access: Offer in- and out-of-classroom programs and activities encouraging children and youth—who may otherwise not have the opportunity to engage in dance activities—to develop healthier, more active habits through dance.